tohojo/bufferbloat-net/content/ecn-sane/wiki/index.md

 Additionally:

-* Project members should identify themselves as part of the [red, blue, yellow and purple teams](rules)
+* Project members should identify themselves and flag experiments as part of the [red, blue, yellow and purple teams](rules), but it is not required.

 Scientific skepticism of [both negative and positive results](https://conferences.sigcomm.org/sigcomm/2014/doc/slides/137.pdf) is utterly required here.